In Memoriam: Okla Elliot

 • Oh, and he was also working on a second doctorate in theology, having recently become a Catholic after life-long atheism.

-I knew him only slightly from OSU and, although I kept up to date on his facebook books, I had only interacted with him only a few times after graduation.
+I knew him only slightly from OSU and, although I kept up to date on his facebook page, I only interacted with him a few times after graduation.
 Nonetheless, he was someone I admired, and he'll be missed.
 Had he had lived a few more decades, he could have become a major figure of American letters.

 Comments